Georgia truck driver appears in court after alleged shooting along I-95 in Miami Gardens

 However, according to the police report, multiple shots were fired.

+Miami-Dade Circuit Court Judge Mindy S. Glazer told Vaughters, “These are serious charges, sir.”

-Vaughters’ bond was set at $8,500, and he is no longer allowed to carry a gun in Florida.
+Vaughters’ bond was set at $8,500, which he has since posted, and he is no longer allowed to carry a gun in Florida.

 “Trust me, there will be no firearms in my vehicle,” the 67-year-old said in court.